The interplay between domain specialization and model size: Introduction

-Thus, LM development is not confined to scenarios with abundant compute resources, required for training general-purpose models like ChatGPT \cite{openai2024gpt4technicalreport}.
-In compute-constrained settings, optimizing the selection of training data becomes crucial to achieve the best performance with minimal compute cost.
-This raises a question: when training resources are limited, is it beneficial to filter the data for domain specialization, starting from a pre-trained general model?
+Thus, LM development is not confined to scenarios with abundant computing resources, required for training general-purpose models like GPT-4 \citep{openai2024gpt4technicalreport}.
+In compute-constrained scenarios, optimizing the selection of training data becomes crucial to achieve the better performance with less compute.
+This raises a question: when training resources are limited, is it beneficial to filter the data for domain specialization, starting from a pretrained general model?

 In this study, we explore the interplay between model size and domain specialization to uncover evidences addressing this question.
-Our goal is to identify trends that indicate the compute-optimal training regime.
+Our goal is to identify trends that indicate the optimal training regime.
 We hypothesize that larger models, with more trainable parameters, exhibit greater capacity to retain learned knowledge.
 Therefore, as model size increases, the benefits of specialization diminish, given that a larger model would have the capacity to learn both specialized and general knowledge.

-To test this hypothesis, we filtered a web-based dataset using a neural topic classifier, creating two datasets: one containing only Brazilian legal data and another unfiltered dataset representing general knowledge.
-We trained models with 1.5B, 3B, 7B and 14B parameters on these datasets and evaluated their performance on multiple-choice Brazilian bar exams for lawyers.
+To test this hypothesis, we applied neural topic filters to a web-based dataset, creating three subsets focused on legal, medical, and accounting data.
+We then trained models with 1.5B, 3B, 7B, and 14B parameters on both the filtered subsets and the original unfiltered dataset.
+Their performance was evaluated using domain-specific standardized multiple-choice exams.

-Contrary to our initial hypothesis, when trained with fixed compute resources, the specialized models outperformed their general counterparts with reduced computation across all model sizes.
-As shown in Figure \ref{fig:combined_trend_ratios}, the results reveal a trend: in a compute-constrained scenario, specialized models reach their minimum performance with less compute than general models.
-Notably, the 14B specialized model achieves superior performance while using $4.3\times$ less compute than its general counterpart, as indicated in Figure \ref{subfig:compute_ratios}.
+Contrary to our initial hypothesis, when trained with fixed compute resources (one epoch on the unfiltered dataset), the specialized models outperformed their general counterparts with reduced computation across all model sizes.
+As shown in Figure \ref{subfig:trend}, the results reveal a power-law: in a compute-constrained scenario, specialized models achieve better performance than general models, maintaining this relation as model size increases.
+Additionally, specialized models achieve their minimum perplexity with a decreasing number of training steps, as shown in Figure \ref{subfig:compute_ratios}.
+In particular, the 14B specialized model achieves lower perplexity while using $4.3\times$ less compute than its general counterpart.